Scientist’s Survival Guide

 Figure 3

-Ah, networking.
-The part of the job that makes even the most extroverted researcher feel like a rare specimen being traded at a pet show, where for some reason the currency is not dollars but awkwardness.
-For those of us who would rather be pipetting, the art of the schmooze can feel like a dark one.
-Here are some thoughts and tools on how to make connections without turning into a snake oil merchant, and how to do it efficiently enough that you can get back to the bit that feels more like actual work.
+Ah, networking — the part of the job that makes even the most extroverted researcher feel like a rare specimen being traded at a pet show, where for some reason the currency isn’t dollars but awkwardness.
+For those of us who’d rather be pipetting, the art of the schmooze can feel like a dark art.
+Here are some thoughts and tools on how to make connections without turning into a snake‑oil merchant, and how to do it efficiently enough that we can get back to the bit that feels more like actual work.

 2 Habits of Mind

-In which I collect tips from esteemed and eminent minds about how to go about proactively discovering stuff.
+In which I collect tips from esteemed and eminent minds about how to proactively discover stuff.
 More meta-tips than specific agendas for discovery.

 2.1 Habits of highly effective scientists